 Mark Zito v.
 Niagara Power Coalition - Successfully represented Mark Zito against the Niagara Power Coalition for his commission in obtaining a $1.2 Billion power deal.

 Lynn DeJac v.
-State of New York - Following Ms. DeJac's release after spending more than 13 years in prison for a crime she did not commit, Mr. Cohen is now representing her against the State of New York, County of Erie and City of Buffalo for wrongful imprisonment.
+State of New York - Following Ms. DeJac's release after spending more than 13 years in prison for a crime she did not commit, Mr. Cohen represented her against the State of New York, County of Erie and City of Buffalo for wrongful imprisonment.

 City of Buffalo Police Dept. v.
 Detective Dennis Delano - Represented Detective Delano in his arbitration in which the City of Buffalo is seeking his termination from the Police Department following his utilization of the media to help bring light to the Girard murder case that was being covered up by authorities to protect the reputation of political figures.